 The first use case is one that is becoming more and more relevant.
 One of our customers is migrating from SAP ECC to SAP S/HANA.
 The goal of the bot is to help verify that the migration of the data from SAP ECC to SAP S/4HANA is successful.
 As S/4HANA offers many more functionalities than its predecessor, it is crucial to match all the data.
 As you can imagine, migrating to a new system is a long and often painful process but thanks to IRPA some of this pain is removed.

 After migrating to S/4HANA a lot of manual tests need to be made.
 These tests are necessary to make sure that your (financial) reports still have the same result as in the previous S4 version and don’t contain any errors.
 Due to the complexity of the landscape at our customer, these checks needed to happen multiple times.
-After some calculations they realized that manually testing these reports would be a full time job for a single person for almost a year.
+After some calculations, they realized that manually testing these reports would be a full-time job for a single person for almost a year.
 A long and daunting task with a high probability of human mistakes.
 To make these checks in a more efficient way, we have developed an iRPA bot that will handle this task.
 The full development of this bot took around 2 weeks.
-The ROI is obvious, 2 weeks or work compared to a full time employee for almost a year.
+The ROI is obvious, 2 weeks of work compared to a full-time employee for almost a year.

 Another customer project we worked on was to help the finance department.
 When a company needs to pay their subcontractors, they first have to verify that these subcontractors correctly pay their social and fiscal taxes in Belgium.
 To do this, there is a website provided by the government.
 First you must enter the tax number and the system will do the verification, if everything checks out then the payment can be done.
 This procedure may seem like a small task, but in the end it requires a lot of time to the finance department when you have hundreds of subcontractors.